Executive Committee Nominations for 2025-2026

 TDWG is an international organization that promotes the digitization, integration, and sharing of information about the world’s biodiversity.
 TDWG provides a forum where individuals, projects, and institutions who manage biodiversity data can come together to share expertise and promote interoperability by promulgating standards and best practices.
 TDWG also publishes the Biodiversity Information Science and Standards (BISS) journal where papers on issues related to information technology and biodiversity science can be published.
 The TDWG Executive Committee oversees the work of TDWG.
 It coordinates TDWG’s Interest and Task Groups, manages the review and ratification of standards, manages the organization’s journal, and organizes the annual meeting.
 These responsibilities are set forth in the Constitution and detailed further in a supplementary document.

 Positions on the executive are staggered two-year terms, such that no more than half of the Committee will be new each year.
 Towards the end of every calendar year, TDWG holds elections for terms that are expiring and need to be filled for the coming year.
-Officers elected this year will serve terms in the caledar years 2023 and 2024.
+Officers elected this year will serve terms in the caledar years 2025 and 2026.
 The the schedule and procedures for nominations and the election are detailed below, followed by open positions, their responsibilities, and nominees.

 Nomination procedure

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
 Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary (secretary@tdwg.org).
 Self nominations are accepted.
-All nominations must be complete and received before 07 November 2022.
+All nominations must be complete and received before 15 November 2024.

 Election procedure

-The TDWG Secretariat will post the names of nominees below and with links to their statements background and vision.
+The TDWG Secretariat will post the names of nominees below with their statements background and vision.
 Shortly after nominations are closed, the Secretariat will distribute ballots to all institutional and individual members in good standing.
 In the case of institutional members, we will notify the primary and secondary contacts, but only one ballot response will be accepted.
 If you are uncertain about your membership status, please inquire with the TDWG Treasurer (treasurer@tdwg.org).
 Institutional ballots will be weighted as five individual ballots.

 General responsibilities